top of page

 Being empathic actually facilitates polarization?
 This really challenged my personal beliefs.
 To me, empathy seemed to be the missing ingredient.

-Going back to the predator/prey analogy and understanding of neuroscience, when threatened we innately retreat to safety often bypassing any moral code and seeking safety which is usually a community that validates our beliefs and ideology.
-We tend to empathize more with the struggle of those that we identify with building a more cohesive bond and vilifying the ‘others’ in the process.
+Going back to the predator/prey analogy and understanding of neuroscience, when threatened we innately retreat to safety; often bypassing any moral code and seeking safety - which is usually a community that validates our beliefs and ideology.
+We tend to empathize more with the struggle of those that we identify with which builds an even more cohesive bond and vilifies the ‘others’ in the process.

 Though, all is not lost as Carnegie Democracy, Conflict, and Governance Program senior fellow Rachel Kleinfeld attests that studies show that most Americans agree on most issues that impact human rights, moral integrity and justice.
-It’s the leaders that do not.
-(Carnegie Endowment, 2023) Thus, we are stuck in a feedback loop of social media and news outlets producing sound bites and spins that target our emotions.
-This is known as Affective Polarization - the distance between our positive emotions about our selected party and negative emotions regarding the opposition.
+The problem is that our political leaders do not.
+(Carnegie Endowment, 2023) Thus, we are stuck in a feedback loop of social media memes and news outlets producing sound bites and spins projecting images and talking points that target our emotions.
+Being that we tend to watch news programs that validate our beliefs, this amplifies our positive feelings and further reinforces our negative ones.
+This phenomenon is known as Affective Polarization - the distance between our positive emotions about our selected party and negative emotions regarding the opposition.

 Empathy plays a significant role in leaning into the discomfort of the opposition’s beliefs by seeking to understand, asking questions of what they feel they need and where they may feel unheard or unmet as well as listening for common ground to go beyond difference into acknowledgment.